Need a hand getting around? We have you covered.

 Joining the parade

-We offer a Parade Safe Space for anyone of identifies as Deaf or disabled or has additional support needs.
+We offer a Parade Safe Space for anyone who identifies as Deaf or disabled or has additional access requirements.
 Located near the front in a quieter section of the parade, we have a hop-on hop-off wheelchair accessible bus and a fantastic team of trained access volunteers and BSL interpreters.
-We are also service animal friendly.
+We are also assistance dog friendly.

 Access Assembly Point

-The access assembly point is where Riding House Street meets Great Portland Street.
+The access assembly point is Hertford Street.
 Check our travel tips above for more information on how to get there.

-Our Access Volunteers be there to help us move from the access assembly point into the parade.
+Our Access Volunteers are there to help us move from the access assembly point into the parade.
 Volunteers also travel the route of the parade with you.